-Our water source is from wells drawing from the Quaternary Alluvium, the Middle Catahoula Formation and the Hattiesburg Formation Aquifers.
+Our water source is from wells drawing from the Hattiesburg and Catahoula Aquifers.
 The source water assessment has been completed for our public water system to determine the overall susceptibility of its drinking water supply to identify potential sources of contamination.
 A report containing detailed information on how the susceptibility determinations were made has been furnished to our public water system and is available for viewing upon request.
-The wells for the City of Petal have received lower to moderate susceptibility rankings to contamination.
+The wells for the City of Petal have received lower to higher susceptibility rankings to contamination.